blw219/terra-docs/docs/specifiations/specifications.md

 - Using Terra documentation to create valid requests that can pull data for a user's wearable and then storing it in our database.
 - Process all of the different Terra webhook events to ensure comprehensive reactions in the server.

+### Automatic connection to the database and handling data requests

+- Whenever the front end requests data return any current data for the specified period and try to request missing data from Terra automatically.

 ## Frontend